SageSeraph/Scuffed-Skymine-Simulator/README.md

 **Rainbow Command Block when?**

-Unfortunately impossible, as the command block is baked into the background as a file size optimization :(
+Unfortunately impossible, as the command block is baked into the background as a file size optimization. :(